 As an adult, I never stopped loving chocolate covered malted milk balls.
 The only difference is now I am worried about my ever-expanding waistline.
 When my kids go out for Trick or Treat, I make them pay the daddy tax.
 “Hand over the Whopper candy!” is what I tell them.
 It’s a small price to pay for them.

-My path to the elusive Whoppers candies recipe
+My path to the elusive Whoppers candy recipe

-When I decided to do an internet search for Whopper Candies Recipe I was quite surprised in the small results that came back.
+When I decided to do an internet search for Whopper candy recipe, I was quite surprised in the small results that came back.
 The only relevant result was from foodnetwork but the result was very unpleasant to look at.
 The Whopper looked non-spherical and unprofessional.
 This got me thinking… I can make Whoppers myself.

 What you will need for homemade chocolate covered malted milk balls